 The clean cab concept has become more commonplace in structure and urban firefighting, however it has not been widely implemented on WUI/wildland fires.
 With support from the National Institute of Standards and Technology, the IAFF, FEMA, and CAL FIRE, we are identifying hazards inside the apparatus, and what you can do to stay safe and reduce exposure risk.

-The Wildfire Conservancy is working with the national Fire Fighter Cancer Cohort Study, and the University of Arizona.
+The Wildfire Conservancy has partnered with CAL FIRE, the national Fire Fighter Cancer Cohort Study, and the University of Arizona.
 We are leading the effort to enroll hundreds of wildland firefighters to study exposure risk and identify interventions to help reduce the risk of cancer.
 Find out more about the study and view short videos with important safety information for firefighters.

 One of the most basic tools in firefighting is also often the most unreliable.
-We are currently working with engineering students at University of California San Diego to explore a new design may help improve wildland firefighting and attack effectiveness.
+We are currently working with engineering students at Cal Poly San Luis Obispo to explore a new design may help improve wildland firefighting and attack effectiveness.